Comprehensive Wisconsin Coverage

 Why quadratic mean?
 Unlike a simple weighted average, the quadratic mean (root mean square) gives greater emphasis to higher-risk domains.
 A jurisdiction with one domain at 0.9 risk will score meaningfully higher than one where all domains sit at 0.4, even if the weighted averages would be similar.

-Residual Risk Formula (EVR Framework)
+Residual Risk Formula (CARA EVR Transform)

 Residual Risk = (Exposure × Vulnerability) × (2.0 - Resilience) × Health Impact Factor